 Do blackheads go away on their own?
 Blackheads can sometimes go away on their own — it depends on how deep blackheads are in your skin.
 If a blackhead is close to the surface of your skin, it's more likely to go away on its own.
 However, some blackheads can be deeply embedded in your skin.

+Where do deep blackheads form?
 As acne occurs due to an overproduction of sebum, deep blackheads often appear in areas that have a higher concentration of sebaceous glands.
 Sebaceous glands are small glands in the skin that are responsible for the production of sebum.

 Prolonged exposure to the air causes the blockage to oxidize and darken.
 Because the pore gets stretched out of shape, it will fill back up again even after it is emptied.
 These stubborn pores are most likely to occur on the face, chest and back.

-It's almost like steaming the face.
 'Petroleum jelly dilutes the dried up oxidized oil, creating a hard-topped plug of oil in the pore which is then easier to squeeze out and clear. '